-Maple tours are back on tap at The Rocks Estate.
+Enjoy a maple tour at The Rocks Estate.
 Discovering the history of maple sugaring, participating in the process of tapping trees and making syrup, horse-drawn wagon rides through the scenic Rocks property, and tasty treats have made these tours a favorite springtime tradition.
 Visitors learn how to identify the sugar maple trees that produce the sweet sap for making syrup, hear the history of maple sugaring, and see part of the process demonstrated at the on-site New Hampshire Maple Experience.

 Summer is officially ushered in by the 3-week “Fields of Lupine Festival”, which is an annual event celebrating the blossoming of the lupines in New Hampshire’s north country.
 Nowhere else does this beautiful wildflower figure so prominently in the landscape and the ethos of the region.